 - Chocolate Chips: Don’t be shy on the chocolate chips!
 Use 1 and 1/2 heaping cups.

-- Whisk Dry Ingredients Together: I prefer having the dry ingredients ready to go first.
+- Whisk Flour, Cornstarch, Baking Soda, & Salt Together: I prefer having the dry ingredients ready to go first.
 That way, we can pour them right into the wet ingredients when it’s time.

 - Cream Butter & Sugars Together: Make sure you’re using room temperature butter.
 The ONLY way this recipe works is if the butter is cool to room temperature, not warm or melted in the slightest.
 If the butter is warm, it won’t properly cream into the necessary light and fluffy texture.